moberwasserlechner/capacitor-sms/README.md

 ### Error Codes

 * SEND_CANCELLED ...
-User cancelled or closed the SMS app.
+User cancelled or closed the SMS app. (ios only)
 * ERR_SEND_FAILED ...
-The SMS app returned that sending the message to the recipients failed.
+The SMS app returned that sending the message to the recipients failed. (ios only)
 * ERR_SEND_UNKNOWN_STATE ...
 The SMS app returned a unknown state.
-There is nothing I can do to clarify the error.
+There is nothing I can do to clarify the error. (ios only)
 * ERR_PLATFORM_NOT_SUPPORTED ...
 Sending SMS on the web is not supported.
 * ERR_NO_NUMBERS ...
 No recipient numbers were retrieved from options.
 Make sure to deliver only valid numbers, because the whole sending will fail.
 * ERR_NO_TEXT ...
 No message text was retrieved from options.